 The fix

 Map the order flow from receipt to carrier pickup and time each step.
-The bottleneck — the step where orders queue up — is where the late ships originate.
+The bottleneck (the step where orders queue up) is where the late ships originate.
 Most operations have one primary constraint.
-Fix the constraint and the on-time rate improves disproportionately.
+Fix that constraint and the on-time rate improves disproportionately.
 Secondary fix: add a daily ship-rate dashboard that shows orders received, orders picked, orders packed, and orders labeled against the carrier pickup time.
 Make it visible to everyone working the floor.

 Your Damage or Mispick Rate Is Above 0.5 Percent

 In a well-run operation, damage and mispick rates below 0.5 percent of units shipped are achievable.
-Above 1 percent, the cost compounds quickly: replacement product, return shipping, customer service labor, and the reputational cost of a customer who received the wrong item or a broken one.
-Above 2 percent, the problem is systemic — meaning it's a process failure, not a random event.
+We hold ourselves to that standard every day.
+Above 1 percent, the cost compounds quickly: replacement product, return shipping, customer service labor, and the reputational cost of a customer who got the wrong item or a broken one.
+Above 2 percent, we're not looking at bad luck: that's a systemic process failure.

 What's causing it

-Mispicks and damage have different root causes and need to be tracked separately.
+Mispicks and damage have different root causes, and we track them separately for that reason.

 The fix

 Build a packing SOP that specifies, by SKU or product category: the correct box size, the correct void fill material and quantity, the required cushioning type, and any required exterior markings (Fragile, This Side Up, etc.).
 Post it at the pack station.
-Add a visual quality check before the box is sealed — one look at the contents against the SOP before the tape gun comes out.
-This single step, done consistently, drops damage rates by 50 to 70 percent in most operations within the first two weeks.
+Add a visual quality check before the box is sealed: one look at the contents against the SOP before the tape gun comes out.
+We've watched this single step, done consistently, drop damage rates by 50 to 70 percent within the first two weeks.

-Simple Distribution runs at 99.5 percent order accuracy — a mispick rate of 0.5 percent or below — across all outbound shipments.
-The systems that make that possible are not expensive or complicated.
-They're consistent: a slotting strategy that separates similar SKUs, scan-confirm at pick, and a packing SOP with a closing check.
-All three are implementable in any warehouse in 30 days.
+Simple Distribution runs at 99.5 percent order accuracy (a mispick rate of 0.5 percent or below) across all outbound shipments.
+The systems behind that aren't expensive or complicated.
+They're just consistent: a slotting strategy that separates similar SKUs, scan-confirm at pick, and a packing SOP with a closing check.
+We can put all three in place in any warehouse in 30 days.

 Your Staff Turnover Is Above 40 Percent Annually

-Warehouse turnover above 40 percent per year is common enough that many operators treat it as normal.
+Warehouse turnover above 40 percent per year is common enough that a lot of operators shrug it off as normal.
 It isn't.
-High turnover is expensive — typically $3,000 to $5,000 per replacement when recruiting, onboarding, and productivity ramp costs are included — and it perpetuates the other six problems on this list.
-A warehouse where 40 percent of the staff is replaced every year never builds the institutional knowledge that makes operations run smoothly.
+High turnover is expensive (typically $3,000 to $5,000 per replacement once recruiting, onboarding, and productivity ramp costs are counted) and it feeds every other problem on this list.
+A warehouse that replaces 40 percent of its staff every year never builds the institutional knowledge that keeps operations running smoothly.
 Every process improvement has to be re-trained constantly.
 Quality and throughput suffer while new hires come up to speed.

 What's causing it

-High warehouse turnover has two primary drivers that are both within management's control:
+We see two primary drivers behind high warehouse turnover, and both sit within management's control:

 The fix